FreehandBlock51/OSFA/CONTRIBUTING.md

 The version of this package is defined as: \
 `[release].[patch]`\
 where `release` is incremented anytime new features are added, and `patch` is incremented anytime bugs are fixed, but nothing new is added.
-Anytime a pull request is merged, one of these should be incremented depending on the changes made.
+All releases should increment one of these depending on the changes made.
+If you aren't sure what version we're on, you can just leave it unchanged and someone will increment it in the main branch when creating the release.